The Oak Park Book Bikes

 Person checking out materials from library Book Bike at the Farmers Market

-What do Book Bikes deliver?
+What do book bikes deliver?

 Library staff members who have been trained to safely operate the bikes pedal them to scheduled community events and outreach locations.
 Each bike’s cargo hold is stocked with relevant materials—cookbooks and gardening manuals at the Farmers’ Market, for example, and children’s books at area park and daycare storytimes.